alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 # Summary

 The notorious reputation of high-degree polynomials in the machine learning community is primarily a myth.
 Despite it, papers, books, and blog posts are based on this premise as an axiom.
+Bernstein polynomials are little known in the machine learning community, but there are a few papers using them to represent polynomial features.
+See the paper [^4] for example.

 In the following posts we will explore the Bernstein basis in more detail.
 We will use it to create polynomial features for real-world datasets and test it versus the standard basis, and see how we can control the shape of the curve by controlling the coefficients.
 For example, what if we know that the function we're aiming to fit is increasing?
 Stay tuned!

 [^1]: There are also kernel methods, and polynomial kernels.
 But polynomial kernels suffer from problems similar to the standard basis.
 [^2]: See [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) and TrueType [font outlines](https://en.wikipedia.org/wiki/TrueType#Outlines).
 [^3]: The standard basis is not that awful.
 It's a great basis for representing polynomials on the complex unit circle.
 In fact, the Fourier transform is based exactly on this observation.
+[^4]: Marco, Ana, and José-Javier Martı.
+"Polynomial least squares fitting in the Bernstein basis."
+Linear Algebra and its Applications 433.7 (2010): 1254-1264.